marctrem/usbarmory-wiki-fork/Host-adapter.md

  * Bridging the USB Armory male plug to a USB Type A receptacle (gender changer).
  * Accepting power from a micro-USB input.

-This simple conversion enables connection between the USB Armory, power supply, and a USB device or hub.
-Therefore, it is only a matter of compiling the right Linux kernel modules and the USB Armory can independently use a keyboard, USB display, USB mass storage devices, USB WiFi dongle and more.
+This simple conversion enables connection between the USB armory, power supply, and a USB device or hub.
+Therefore, it is only a matter of compiling the right Linux kernel modules and the USB armory can independently use a keyboard, USB display, USB mass storage devices, USB WiFi dongle and more.

 Connecting a powered USB hub to the adapter ensures that all the connected USB devices have enough power to perform their tasks.
-Additionally, a micro-USB cable we can power the USB Armory itself.
+Additionally, a micro-USB cable we can power the USB armory itself.
 Alternatively, a passive USB hub can be used and a micro-USB charger (such as ones used for most mobile phones) can provide power.